 Mike: "Had the head checked out, the machinist said it was in very good shape.
 Not warped, had him grind the valves -- only wanted $35.00 to do it.
 I think what happened is the head was not bolted down (torque) the same all the way around.
 Some of the bolts came out very easy.
 Don't know if this is true but he said that the head gasket that was on there requires re-torquing."

-Thanks to Tech Editor Andy Stock and all the contributors, also Dave Hatch for the photo of Bill Ness and friends looking at Bill's 3B in Wisconsin. -- Derek Redmond
+Thanks to Tech Editor Andy Stock and all the contributors.
+Aso Dave Hatch for the photo of Bill Ness and friends looking at Bill's 3B in Wisconsin, and the unknown photographer of the photo from Australia. -- Derek Redmond